Hyperbolic Graph Diffusion Model: Introduction

-Furthermore, regarding generative models, diffusion models\cite{sohl2015deep} have recently achieved amazing results in synthesizing images\cite{rombach2022high}.
+Furthermore, regarding generative models, diffusion models have achieved amazing results in synthesizing images \cite{rombach2022high}.
 The diffusion model perturbs the data distribution gradually during the forward diffusion process and then learns to recover the data distribution from noise through the reverse diffusion process.
-The Latent Diffusion Model (LDM)\cite{rombach2022high} embeds images into a low-dimensional latent space to reduce the computational complexity.
-Song et al.\cite{song2020score} unified Score Matching with Langevin dynamics (SMLD)\cite{song2019generative} and Denoising Diffusion Probabilistic Modeling (DDPM)\cite{ho2020denoising} into a system of stochastic differential equations, referred as score-based Generative Models.
-GDSS\cite{jo2022score} extended score-based Generative Models to graph generation tasks and prove that score-based models also outperform existing generative methods in molecule generation tasks.
+The Latent Diffusion Model \cite{rombach2022high} embeds images into a low-dimensional latent space to reduce the computational complexity. \citet{song2020score} unified \emph{Score matching with Langevin dynamics} (SMLD) \cite{song2019generative} and \emph{Denoising diffusion probabilistic modeling} (DDPM) \cite{ho2020denoising} into a system of stochastic differential equations (SDEs), referred as score-based generative models, which model the gradient of the log probability density of the data, the so-called ``score''.
+GDSS \cite{jo2022score} extended score-based generative models to graph generation tasks and proved that score-based models also outperform existing graph generative methods.
+However, this method performs in Euclidean space, which is inconsistent with the natural properties of graphs, does not adequately model the distribution of graph data, and still has room for improvement.
+In recent years, efforts have been made to extend the diffusion model to different manifolds to take full advantage of the underlying structure of the data.
+Torsional diffusion \cite{jing2022torsional} performs better for generating molecular conformers by applying diffusion processes on the hypertorus to the torsion angles.
+Riemannian diffusion models such as RDM \cite{huang2022riemannian} and RSGM \cite{de2022riemannian} extended the diffusion model to arbitrary compact and non-compact Riemannian manifolds.
+However, they only test a few simple predefined distributions on manifolds and do not adequately evaluate the Riemannian diffusion model on larger real-world datasets.

-However, many real-world graphs such as protein interaction networks\cite{vazquez2003modeling} and social networks\cite{yang2017neural,fan2019graph} often exhibit hierarchical structures.
-Currently, most graph neural networks operate in Euclidean space, and embedding these graphs into Euclidean space may lead to significant distortions\cite{linial1995geometry}.
-In hyperbolic space, the circumference of a circle or the area of a sphere grows exponentially with the radius increasing\cite{munzner1997h3}, whereas in Euclidean space it grows polynomially.
-This property makes hyperbolic space well-suited for embedding hierarchical structure data\cite{sala2018representation} (See Figure\ref{fig:loss}).
-It has been observed that the complex hierarchical structures in hyperbolic embedding space become more prominent and easier to be captured\cite{mathieu2019continuous,nickel2018learning}.
-Many molecular graphs also exhibit a clear tree-like structure, and some existing hyperbolic graph networks\cite{wu2021hyperbolic,liu2019hyperbolic,yu2020semi} have demonstrated superior performance in predicting molecular properties.
-In recent years, there have been efforts\cite{huang2022riemannian,de2022riemannian,jing2022torsional} to extend diffusion models to different manifolds in order to fully leverage the underlying structures of the data.